pprunty/pprunty.github.io/posts/moores-law.md

 As Artificially Intelligent (AI) systems improve at an exponential rate, are we enhancing our cognitive abilities, or conversely, is our reliance on technology leading to a cognitive decline?

+## The AI Revolution and Human Cognition

+[This section serves as the hook, presenting the central question and setting up the tension between AI advancement and human cognitive capabilities]

 In 1965, Gordon Moore, co-founder of Intel, observed what would become known today as Moore's Law.
 Moore's Law states that the number of transistors